-Jordan Calhoun is in her first season as an assistant coach for UCSB after a standout career at Texas Christian University.
+Jordan Calhoun is in her second season as an assistant coach for UCSB after a standout career at Texas Christian University.

 Calhoun was a four-year starter at TCU and led the Horned Frogs in goals and points in each of her four seasons, finishing with 36 career goals and 85 total points.
 As a freshman in 2008, she was named the Mountain West Conference Freshman of the Year and to Top Drawer Soccer’s Second Team All-Rookie squad.
 That season, Calhoun had a career-high and school record 15 goals, six of which were game-winners, and was also named first team all-league.